KhronosGroup/OpenCL-Guide/chapters/getting_started_linux.md

 - CMake (Cross-platform Make)
 - Git
-- Vcpkg (Cross-platform pacakge management)
+- Vcpkg (Cross-platform package management)
 - Visual Studio Code

 Steps will be provided to obtain a minimal and productive environment.